echo35/ProjectKorra-Addons/README.md

 # Project Korra Addons
-by Echo35 (a.k.a. @Carbogen)
+by Echo35 (prev. @Carbogen)

-#####Note: Unfortunately, I've lost the code for many of my old addons.
+##### Note: Unfortunately, I've lost the code for many of my old addons.
 Here are a few that have survived my numerous migration and backup fails.

 These projects are addons for [ProjectKorra](http://projectkorra.com/).
 I will not be updating these, so I'm posting the source here to allow other devs to fork